Webflow Bandwidth

 in lightbox

-Webflow has built in native tools to help you optimize your images, both in your site assets and in CMS-stored images.
+Webflow has some convenient built in tools to help you optimize your images, both in your site assets and in CMS-stored images.

 • Webflow currently supports optimization of JPEGs, PNGs, and WEBPs